RobertAKARobin/post_cracking_code/readme.md

 "My mind just doesn't work that way."

-I've never heard anyone say, "I could never learn to fix a car," or "I could never learn to play the piano," or "I could never learn to write a business proposal.
+On the other hand, I've never heard anyone say, "I could never learn to fix a car," or "I could never learn to play the piano," or "I could never learn to write a business proposal.
 My mind just doesn't work that way."
-We accept that if we had enough time to work at those we'd eventually get them.
+It's accepted that if you work long enough at those you'll get them.

-But coding is different.
-It's on a pedestal.
+We think coding is different.
+It's up on a pedestal.
 The word "code" even makes you think of secret agents and mysterious messages.

 If it's true that some folks are just born with it, it's scary news.
 Every career is more and more linked to code.
-If success means coding, and coding means having the right DNA, then most people are doomed at birth.
-In a hundred years the masses will be competing in the Hunger Games under an inbred technocratic elite.
+If success means coding, and coding means having the right DNA, then in a hundred years the masses will be competing in the Hunger Games under an inbred technocratic elite.

-It's not a happy answer, but it's a simple one, and if you're having trouble learning code you're let off the hook as a victim of genetic circumstance.

-I also think it's the wrong answer. **The difference between the coding "haves" and "have-nots" is in how they tried to learn it.**

-### The language is the easy part

-If you can complete a high school Spanish 101 class, you can learn a programming language.
-Most spoken languages evolved randomly over hundreds of years.
-Most programming languages were created in the past couple of decades, and all of them were made by someone sitting down and saying, "I'm going to make a language."
+Really, if you can learn English, you can learn a programming language.
+English evolved randomly over thousands of years.
+Programming languages were all created in the last 60 years by someone sitting down and saying, "I'm going to make a language."

-"Learning the language" is where most people seem to think programming stops.
-This is like thinking you memorize the Spanish dictionary and then you can speak Spanish.
+The difference isn't in how "smart" you are.
+It's not even in how much discipline you have: my students were all incredibly hard-working. **The difference is in why you learn to code in the first place.**

 ### Programmers need problems

-### Coding is hard because we think coding is hard

-### Good coders !== good teachers
+There are two types of people who learn to code:

+1. The people who have some technical or mechanical problem or puzzle that keeps them up at night, and writing a program or script seems like the only way they'll be able to solve it and actually get some sleep.

+2. Everyone else.

+I started learning code because I was too shy to sell things in-person or over the phone.
+Instead of just sucking it up, I thought selling things online would let me avoid interacting with real people, and I was too cheap and stubborn to pay someone to make a website for me.

+Coding boot camp students might be motivated by having a business idea, or wanting to make more to support their families, or liking to build stuff.
+But these aren't really what code is meant for.

+**Programming is creating small shortcuts**.
+You have something that's slow or unpleasant to use -- a bloated Excel spreadsheet, a repetitive task, an uncomfortable interaction -- and you do just enough to solve that very specific problem.

+### Coding books are boring

+Programmers are notorious for being "lazy": when faced with something inefficient or annoying, they work extremely hard to avoid having to deal with it.
+Without this kind of problem, learning code on your own is almost impossible.

+This is why coding books and online coding tutorials never really seem to "stick" with beginners.

+Everyone I know with any interest in code has tried CodeAcademy's free online web design tutorial.
+But I can count on zero fingers the number of people who have really retained anything from it.

+CodeAcademy isn't *bad*, but it assumes you're using it as a means to an end: you already have a problem you want to solve, and you're using CodeAcademy to get there.

+Learn-to-code resources tend to follow the same order:

+1. This is how the Web works.
+- This is how you make "Hello, world!" show up on a webpage.
+- Here are 30 HTML tags to practice.
+- This is how you make "Hello, world!" look pretty.
+- Here are 30 CSS properties to practice.
+- This is how you make "Hello, world!" change colors when you click on it.
+- Here are 30 Javascript functions to practice.

 -----

 ## Notes

+- "Learning the language" is where most people seem to think programming stops.
+This is like thinking you memorize the Spanish dictionary and then you can speak Spanish.
 - Learning code isn't like learning piano where if you just mindlessly do it long enough you get better.
   - Tutorials and sites like CodeAcademy don't seem to "stick".
 You need an actual project.
 - "Hello world" examples are only useful if you see them as a means to an end, rather than an end in and of themselves.